himanshuraimau/project0/docs/features.md

   - Title: “Chat with this note”
   - Chat display area showing conversation history
   - Text input field with “Send” button

+## How to Use Page

+This page guides users through getting started with the platform.

+---

+### 🚀 Getting Started Section

+- **Main Title**: "Get started in 20 seconds"
+- **Instructional Video**:
+  - Embedded YouTube iframe
+  - Provides a quick overview of the platform and its core features

+---

+## Support Page

+The Support page provides users with helpful FAQs, categorized support topics, and a way to contact the support team.

+---

+### 🆘 Help Centre Section

+- **Main Title**: "Help Centre"
+- **Short Description**: Brief sentence explaining the purpose of the support page

+---

+### ⭐ Most Popular FAQs

+- **Subtitle**: "Most Popular"
+- **UI Component**: Horizontal accordion-style collapsible blocks
+- **FAQ Entries**:
+  - **Family plan?**: Details about multi-user access or family sharing
+  - **Gift coconote?**: Information on gifting subscriptions
+  - **Do you support my language?**: List of supported languages or request process
+  - **Feature request/improvement!**: How to suggest features or report ideas

+---

+### 📁 Other FAQ Categories

+Each section uses the same horizontal collapsible block style as "Most Popular":

+- **Recording & Notes**
+- **Subscription & Payments**

+Each contains relevant questions with expand/collapse support for viewing answers.

+---

+### 📧 Support Email Section

+- **Subtitle**: "Support Email"
+- **Description Box**:
+  - Provides official support email
+  - Brief explanation on expected response times or usage guidelines

+---

+### 📞 Contact Us Section

+- **Title**: "Contact Us"
+- **Message Box**:
+  - Text input area for users to type their concerns or questions
+- **Send Button**:
+  - Submits the user's message to support team